 Does any physical contact happen in session?

+No, never.
 Sexuality therapy meetings are not medical exams.
 They take place in a professional office and never involve any form of physical contact, nudity or sexual behavior between therapist and client or between coupled clients.
 While our discussions might be frank, they would also be professional, respectful and educational.

 I’m afraid you’ll judge me.

 It’s completely normal to feel uncomfortable or embarrassed in the midst of a sexual issue.
 Many of my clients have badly needed information about sexuality but were too afraid to ask.
 Let me assure you that throughout my professional experience as a sex therapist, I’ve worked with countless people of all different backgrounds, religious beliefs, ethnicities and sexual and gender orientations.
 I’ve also worked with people who are sexually inexperienced, extremely high functioning and successful (except for sex) and people exhibiting out of control sexual behavior.
 I am a Lesbian and Gay Affirmative, Poly-Friendly, and Kink-Aware Professional who is committed to results.
 Here, I provide a safe space for all to explore and pursue what they want moving forward.